Federal Aviation Administration (FAA), DOT.

-(g) Thereafter, perform repetitive FPIs and ECIs of the weld joint between the 9-10 stages of the HPCR 8-10 stage spool for cracks at every piece-part exposure of the HPCR 8-10 stage spool.
+(g) Thereafter, perform repetitive FPIs and ECIs of the weld joint between the 9-10 stages of the HPCR 8-10 stage spool for Start Printed Page 80372cracks at every piece-part exposure of the HPCR 8-10 stage spool.

 (h) Remove from service any HPCR 8-10 stage spool found cracked.